alangumer/gmail-clone/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Functionality

+### API

+It includes all the API endpoints since it was quick and easy.
+The POST and DELETE endpoints only log a message.

+### Frontend

+It displays all the folders, messages in a folder, delete a message and send an email, those were the features that I thought were more important to the project based on the time constraint.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: